 Best Substrate For Growing King Oyster Mushrooms

 King oyster mushrooms can grow in the same substrate as oyster mushrooms.
 Start them in coffee grounds then finish in pasteurized straw.
-Coffee grounds will be pasteurized by brewing the coffee then using the grounds just after they are warm to the touch but not hot.
-Straw can be pasteurized by soaking in boiling water in a 5 gallon bucket for at least an hour.
+Coffee grounds will be pasteurized by brewing the coffee than using the grounds just after they are warm to the touch but not hot.
+Straw can be pasteurized by soaking in boiling water in a 5-gallon bucket for at least an hour.
 Keep the water above 170 Degrees F by adding boiling water.
 Check the temperature every 15 minutes and let sit for 1-2 hours.

 How Long Does Mushroom Substrate Last?

 Mushroom substrate should be used once then added to the compost pile.
 If you have chickens or pigs you can offer the substrate to them to let them pick out/eat the mushroom mycelia.

 In general, there are two ways to grow mushrooms – by reproducing from the mycelia or mushroom stems and by growing from fresh spores.

 Both work so in theory you could keep growing more mushrooms by adding old mushroom substrate to fresh substrate.
 The old mycelia will grow into the new substrate and eventually form new mushrooms.

 - Your old substrate is probably contaminated with other mushrooms just waiting to grow and take over.
 You should never eat contaminated mushrooms as the other mushroom could be poisonous.